waku-org/specs/standards/core/rendezvous.md

 This allows for discovering peers with specific capabilities within a given cluster.
 Currently, this is used for Mix protocol discovery where the capability field specifies `mix`.

-Refer to [RELAY-SHARDING](https://github.com/waku-org/specs/blob/master/standards/core/relay-sharding.md) for cluster and shard information.
+Refer to [RELAY-SHARDING](https://github.com/waku-org/specs/blob/master/standards/core/relay-sharding.md) for cluster information.

 ### Registration and Discovery